towersvault/shinpokered/README.md

 #TWEAKS:
 -----------

-- Fixed mistakes and made adjustments to the game text
+- Fixed mistakes in the game text
-  - When a pkmn is caught and fills the box, a reminder is printed that the box is full
+  - Attacks reduced to zero damage now say the target is unaffected instead of missing
   - Man in cinnabar won't mention raichu evolving (also applies to the jynx trade in cerulean)
   - Koga correctly says soul badge increases speed
   - Lt.
 Surge correctly says thunder badge increases defense